Algebraic Multigrid with Filtering: An Efficient Preconditioner for Interior Point Methods in Large-Scale Contact

 With the contact constraints incorporated into the FEM formulation, solving the resulting constrained system efficiently becomes a key challenge.
 To address this, we employ an IP method, which is well-suited for handling large-scale constrained optimization problems.
 In the next section, we provide an outline of the IP approach and its application to contact mechanics.

-\section{Interior-Point Method}
+\section{Interior-point method}

-In this section, we provide background on the application of the IP method to inequality constrained optimization problems, such as the targeted frictionless steady-state and quasi-static contact mechanics problems.
-In particular, we employ a filter line-search IP method that is one of the most robust methods for nonlinear non-convex optimization.
+In this section, we provide background on the application of the IP method to inequality-constrained optimization problems, such as the targeted frictionless steady-state and quasi-static contact mechanics problems.
+In particular, we employ a filter line-search IP method that is one of the most robust methods for nonlinear nonconvex optimization.
 This method possesses best-in-class global and local convergence properties \cite{wachter2005, wachter_05_ipopt2}.
 In general, we consider

 defined by the objective \(\sfE:\R^n\rightarrow\R\) and constraint \(\sfg:\R^n\rightarrow\R^m\) functions\footnote{The following presentation follows the incremental slip mentioned in \Cref{section:problem_formulation}, thus coordinates \(x\) can be replaced by displacements \(u\) as in \cref{eq:mortargap}}.
 We transform the inequality-constrained problem into an equality-constrained one by introducing \emph{slack} variables \(\sfs\in \R^m\).
 Then \cref{eq:optproblem1} is reformulated as: